mitchweaver/bonsai/README.md

 No matter how great, a system is bottlenecked by its ability to be understood.

 * Sane and optimal default flags
-* A modular automated build system with parts that can overriden simply by defining the given function in the pkgfile
+* A modular automated build system with parts that can overridden simply by defining the given function in the pkgfile
 * Easy-to-understand "3-phase" `prebuild()`, `build()`, and `postbuild()`
 * Automatic detection of required flags, configs, patches, and workarounds
 * Ports can be written with *[just one line](http://ix.io/1QMb)*!